123wowow123/chronopin/content.md

 Each pin has main image, video quick link

 "depends on hardware", "reveals more information" tags on comment feature

+Compact view to show more pins
+Click on tag to show only matching

+Group into months, quarters

 To Do: